Theories of general anaesthetic action: 3. Temperature increases do not have anaesthetic effect

 Experimental studies have shown that general anaesthetics including ethanol are potent fluidizers of natural and artificial membranes.
 However, changes in membrane density and fluidity in the presence of clinical concentrations of general anaesthetics are so small that relatively small increases in temperature (~1 °C) can mimic them without causing anaesthesia.
 The change in body temperature of approximately 1 °C is within the physiological range and clearly it is not sufficient to induce loss of consciousness per se.
-Thus membranes are fluidized only by large quantities of anaesthetics, but there are no changes in membrane fluidity when concentrations of anaesthetics are small and restricted to pharmacologically relevant.
+Thus membranes are fluidized only by large quantities of anaesthetics, but there are no changes in membrane fluidity when concentrations of anaesthetics are small and restricted to be pharmacologically relevant.

 Rebuttal to the objection: Early studies only considered the fluidity of the bulk lipid membrane.
-Recent work has shown that small temperature changes can cause large changes in fluidity in ordered nanoscopic lipid domains in both animals and cells.
+Recent work has shown that temperature changes can occur over several degrees in ordered nanoscopic lipid domains.
+Furthermore, fluidity is actively regulated by fatty acid desaturases.
+And lastly, competition of anesthetics with palmitoylated proteins occurs independent of temperature and despite increased ordered lipids.